 Chesapeake Bay Fishing Equipment on Our Boats:

-- Trolling gear for fishing consists of Penn & Okuma reels matched with medium action Ande rods for ultimate fishing action.
+- Trolling gear for fishing consists of Okuma reels matched with medium action Ande rods for ultimate fishing action.

-- Standard chumming gear for fishing consists of Okuma bait runner reels matched with Ande rods.
+- Standard chumming gear for fishing consists of Okuma reels matched with medium action rods.

-- Bottom fishing gear consist of Okuma reels matched with Ande rods.
+- Bottom fishing gear consist of Okuma reels matched with lite rods.

 Chesapeake Bay Fishing Trips, Bachelor Parties, Birthday Parties, Company Outings, Team Building, Bay Lighthouse Tours, Booze Cruises and Scenic Bay Tours.